maxence-charriere/go-app/README.md

 2. Get a driver:
     - MacOS: ```go get -u github.com/murlokswarm/mac```
+    - Windows: In progress
+    - Linux: Not available yet
     - IOS: Not available yet
-    - Android: Contribution welcome
+    - Android: Not available yet
-    - Windows: Contribution welcome

 <a name="gettingstarted"></a>
 ## Getting started